-There are four main disease causing organisms that are a serious threat to all water safety.
+There are four main disease-causing organisms that are a serious threat to all water safety.
 Not because the water in your facility looks clean and clear, means that it is safe for swimmers!
-The micro organisms that render our swimming pools and spas unsafe are as follows:
+The microorganisms that render our swimming pools and spas unsafe are as follows:

-This is the infective side of cryptosporidium and the form that is very resistant to chlorine.
+This is the infection side of Cryptosporidium and the form that is very resistant to chlorine.
 The size of the OOcyst usually ranges from 4 to 6 microns in diameter.
-Sadly if a swimming pool user happens to ingest this parasite, symptoms of the disease will not show up until after seven days have passed.
+Sadly, if a swimming pool user happens to ingest this parasite, symptoms of the disease will not show up until after seven days have passed.
 This is what we call the incubation period for this parasite.

-Giardia is passed on to others by:
+Giardia Lamblia is passed on to others by:

 This statistic applies to both drinking and recreational water supplies.